How to Prepare

 Interpreting Through Emotions & Senses

-Look at the picture below and describe it.
+Look at the picture on the video below and describe it.

 Put as much detail into your description as you can and then go a little further and imagine who put this arrangement together, who took the picture, etc...